Stéphane Richer: Playing career

 Richer scored 50 goals for the Montreal Canadiens in 1987–88 and 51 in 1989–90, joining Guy Lafleur as the only Canadiens players to score 50 or more goals during a season more than once in their career (Lafleur scored 50 or more goals in a season six times).
-To this date, Richer is the last player to have scored 50 or more goals during a season for the Montreal Canadiens.
+Richer was the last player to score 50 or more goals during a season for the Montreal Canadiens until Cole Caufield in 2025–26.

 Playing style

 Richer was known to have one of the hardest shots in the NHL during his playing days, coupled with an extremely quick release.
 Unlike many other players, Richer only had to wind up his stick to about waist height to achieve full power on his shot.
 Recognition of his hard shot was noticed even more when Fleer trading cards included Richer in their "Slapshot Artists" limited set for the 1994–95 season.
 During the 1994 New Jersey Devils team-only skills competition prior to the All-Star Game, Richer recorded multiple slapshots that exceeded the 100 mph mark.

 In a well documented legend, during one pre-game warm up session in New Jersey, Richer fired a slapshot at his own goalie, Martin Brodeur, which shattered the cup in Brodeur's jock strap, leaving him bruised and nauseated.
 Brodeur had to leave the ice and change equipment moments before the game started.

 A fast skater with a big body (approx. 6'3", 225 lbs.), Richer used skill and his shot to beat opponents as opposed to a hard-hitting power forward style which was prototypical of an NHL player of his proportions.

 Scouting reports frequently criticized Richer for not squeezing more production out of his talent, given his physical gifts (size, skill, skating ability).
 He was sometimes described as "coasting" during the regular season and playing hard only when the playoffs began, although his statistics do not support this perception (his career regular-season points per game of 0.78 is higher than his 0.73 average in the playoffs).